herrherrmann/awesome-multiplayer-games/readme.md

 # Contribute

-You can add or edit games by editing the `readme.me` and creating a pull request.
-Please add a link to the game (to the official website, if possible).
+You can add or edit games by editing this `readme.md` and creating a branch (and pull request).
+Please add a link to the game's official website, if possible.

 All merged changes will be directly deployed to https://multiplayer.page!